 Side parts?
 Uncool.
 Calling your dog “doggo”?
 Cringe.
 Knee-high Uggs?
 Giving 2012.
 Especially on social media, us Gen-Zers jump at the chance to label something as “cheugy,” the up-and-coming slang word for something that is unfashionable or has fallen out of trend — typically directed towards styles popular in the early 2010s.
 The alarming reality, however, is that a culture war has begun between millennials and Gen-Zers, and the generational divides have never been larger.
 Gen-Z gaining empathy and accepting the “cheugy” stylistic choices of millennials is the first step towards putting an end to it.

 The term “cheugy” was first coined in 2013, but it wasn’t until 2021 that the word rose in popularity through TikTok.
 The word took on a more sinister meaning as more and more Gen-Z content creators began to deem certain items or actions cheugy, criticizing those who participated in them.
 Lifestyle writer Lydia Venn wrote in “The Tab,” “Not a day goes past on TikTok without Gen-Z taking the piss out of millennials and now they’re got a whole new word for it.”
-These days, everything from going to Disneyland as an adult to “Live, Laugh, Love” decorative signs can and are considered to be cheugy.
+These days, everything from going to Disneyland as an adult to “Live, Laugh, Love” decorative signs can be and are considered to be cheugy.

 It’s tempting to create and conform to an idealistic version of what one’s fashion or lifestyle should be and to exclude those who do not.
 We Gen-Zers celebrate our youth and dread aging, mocking those whose outdated style shows signs of it.
 But how can we preach diversity and expressing ourselves through our style choices while continuing to condemn millennials for their choices?